4zwazo/x-days-of-devops/log.md

 - Update the stack by adding NET Gatwway, Subnet, and routing
 - create an create.sh and update.sh script for creating and updating the stack

-**Thoughts**: Today's task involve converting the infrastructure diagram to code.
+**Thoughts**: Today's task involves converting the infrastructure diagram to code.
+This is definitely something i need to keep on doing.

 **Work & Resources**: